Doctor-Worm/Coding-Quiz/README.md

 - First major issue was learning how to properly set up the array of my questions and answers.
 - Afterwards, I spent a large amount of time trying to fully understand how creating datasets worked, and how to use them properly.
 - I really had to sit down and study how using parameters in functions worked.
-It still hasn't 100% clickd with me yet.
+It still hasn't 100% clicked with me yet.

 <br>